vuejs/language-tools/README.md

 ```

 The recommended way to develop the volar extension is to use the [Debug Tools](https://code.visualstudio.com/Docs/editor/debugging) provided by VSCode.
-Alternatively you can run one of the scripts defined in the [package.json](https://github.com/johnsoncodehk/volar/blob/master/package.json) file.
+Alternatively, you can run one of the scripts defined in the [package.json](https://github.com/johnsoncodehk/volar/blob/master/package.json) file.

 ❗ You should always use the debug launch configs or package.json scripts defined in the root of the project.